Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal

-Another discussion related to this topic is the difference between the \textit{"ability"} of a method to do a task and the \textit{"superiority"} of a method to do a task.
-For example, PDP, ALE, and LIME can be used for system debugging.
-All the mentioned methods have the "ability" of debugging, as mentioned in Table \ref{methods}.
-However, among these three methods, one of them is superior to the others.
-The superiority of a method cannot be discussed unless we know the application, data type, AI algorithm, users, etc. For example, for an object image classification task based on a random forest, non-expert users can underestand a saliency map more easily than ALE.
+Another aspect of this discussion pertains to the distinction between the ``ability" of a method to perform a task and the``superiority" of a method in accomplishing that task.
+For instance, PDP, ALE, and LIME can all be utilized for system debugging, as outlined in Table~\ref{methods}.
+While each of these methods possesses the ``ability" for debugging, determining the ``superiority" among them requires consideration of factors such as the application, data type, AI algorithm, and user characteristics.
+For instance, in the context of an object image classification task using a random forest, non-expert users may find it easier to understand a saliency map compared to ALE.

-In this section, we reviewed the most important methods in XAI and evaluated each method's ability to do a task and desired properties for each method.
 The output of this section is methods that will work better in practice.
 XAI system developers can use the provided information to select the match method based on their purpose of using XAI and develop properties that are aligned with their intentions.